zsvoboda/dbd/README.md

 ```

 ### Running dbd
 `dbd` installs a command line executable that must reside on your path.
-Sometime Python places the executable
+Sometimes Python places the executable
 (called `dbd`) outside of your `PATH`.
 Try to execute `dbd` after the installation.
 If the command cannot be found,
 try to execute